-For the second time this season in the HIL, Magicians lose 3-5 after taking the lead
+For the second time this season in the Hero Hockey India League, Mumbai Magicians lose 3-5 this time after taking the lead against Uttar Pradesh Wizards

 There are some stark similarities between the Hockey India League’s Mumbai Magicians and the Indian hockey team.
 For one, they begin a match perfectly, dominate at the start and even score goals early.
 But eventually they seem to tire and concede goals towards the end and end up losers.
 It happened last year, when they lost 11 out of their 12 HIL matches, and it’s happening this year too.

 Mumbai Magicians celebrate Gurjinder Singh’s goal against UP Wizards at the MHA-Mahindra Stadium yesterday.
 Pic/Suresh KK